-The Andrews Labor Government has introduced new legislation to provide a better future for Victoria’s coastal and marine environments.
+The Andrews Labor Government is acting to protect Victoria’s marine and coastal environments.

 Quotes attributable to Minister for Energy, Environment and Climate Change Lily D’Ambrosio